 How to Treat Eczema from the Inside Out

-I frequently see patients in my clinic, particularly children, who are suffering from eczema and other skin issues, and they have tried everything their doctor has to offer and still nothing seems to permanently heal the eczema.
-The reason you cannot fully heal and reverse eczema and other skin issues this way is because conventional medicine is only trying to superficially suppress the outside symptom with medications.
-In order to completely heal and reverse your symptoms, you must dig deeper and address the underlying cause or causes!
+I frequently saw patients with eczema and other skin issues, children in particular, who tried everything their doctor had to offer, yet none of the common eczema treatments seemed to permanently heal their condition.
+This is usually because conventional medicine only tries to superficially suppress outside symptoms with medications.
+In order to completely heal and reverse your symptoms, you must dig deeper and address the underlying cause or causes.

 What is Eczema?